Fetching a Conversation by ID with GraphQL and Ruby

 1. Add the required libraries

 To interact with a GraphQL API, we'll need to send HTTP requests and parse JSON responses.
 Add the following

-statements at the top of your Ruby script to include the necessary libraries:
+require statements at the top of your Ruby script to include the necessary libraries:

 2. Define the GraphQL query

 Copy the provided GraphQL query into your Ruby script as a constant string, like this:

 id as an argument, and then calls the

 make_request method with the appropriate query and variables: